GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 the isolation and clear operations, but the iteration must remain proportional to the number of selected pins rather than the fixed port width.

-Codec functions that operate on one pin should take `gpio_pin_index_t`, not `gpio_pin_t`.
-Public APIs may accept pin masks because they own user-facing multi-pin selection; the driver is responsible for converting those masks to pin indices before codec staging or decoding.
+Codec functions that operate on one public pin should take a single-pin `gpio_pin_t` mask.
+Public driver APIs may accept multi-pin masks; the driver extracts one selected pin at a time, and codec converts that single-pin mask to the target raw bit or field position.

 For input pull-up/pull-down, program the output-latch pull state before exposing the new `CNF=10` input-pull configuration in `CRL/CRH`.